davidsrrose/profile/pages/index.md

 ---

-Interested in Python, SQL, and prob/stats.
+Interested in Python, SQL, and stochastic models.

-Background in quantitative modeling and lean manufacturing process improvement.
+Background in quantitative analysis and lean manufacturing process improvement.

 Skier, cyclist, and outdoor enthusiast.